-Job searches are not just about your credentials.
-Even though employers want you to be qualified for the job, they also expect you to have a combination of hard and soft skills.
+Job searches are no longer just about your credentials.
+While employers want you to be qualified for the job, they also expect you to have a combination of hard and soft skills.

 According to a 2019 LinkedIn survey, employers said their top five valued soft skills were persuasion, collaboration, adaptability, emotional intelligence, and most importantly, creativity.
 Creativity was ranked the most in-demand soft skill because it allows people to solve problems in unique ways.
 Companies want creative employees because they can think of new, better solutions to problems in ways computers are unable to.

 What Are Hard Skills?